 - IU Kelley School Center for Business of Life Sciences (CBLS) research grant

-Entrepreneurship, strategic entrepreneurship, value through venturing, opportunities, decision-making and resilience
+Entrepreneurship, decision-making, business and corporate strategy, corporate venturing, value through venturing, opportunities and resilience

 Family, Mountain Biking, Soccer, French language and Running

 - Williams, T.A. & Shepherd, D.A.
 “The double-edged sword of resource stocks: A conservation of resources perspective on venture creation and functioning after a resource shock.”
 First paper in dissertation.
 Accepted as best paper for AOM proceedings (AOM 2014).
-Under review at the Journal of Applied Psychology.
+(Under Review, Journal of Management)

 - Patzelt, H., Williams, T.A., and Shepherd, D.A.
 “Overcoming the walls that constrain us: Reactions to an entrepreneurship education program in prison.”
 Forthcoming, Academy of Management Learning & Education

 - Shepherd, D.A. & Williams, T.A.
 “Local venturing as compassion organizing in the aftermath of a natural disaster: The role of localness and community in reducing suffering.”
-In press, Journal of Management Studies.
+Journal of Management Studies, 51 (6): 952-994.

 - Shepherd, D.A., Williams, T.A., and Patzelt, H. “Thinking about entrepreneurial decision making: Review, integration, and research agenda.”
 In press, Journal of Management special review issue (2015)